 If you’re a regular smoker, your body has gotten used to having nicotine and other chemicals around all the time.
 You will probably feel some symptoms of withdrawal when you stop smoking.
-This means that you might have a headache, feel queasy, and uncomfortable or nervous or you may just crave cigarettes.
-If you are really struggling with your craving then why don’t you look at vaporizers for dry herb and e juice?
-You could start vaping instead of smoking.
-Although it is not perfect for your health, it is better for you then smoking.
-If anything it will put you on the right track for stopping smoking.
+This means that you might have a headache, dry mouth, increased appetite, queasy feeling , and uncomfortable or nervous or you may just crave cigarettes.

 Will I gain weight if I quit smoking?

 Many people worry that they will gain weight once they quit smoking.
 In reality, many do gain a little but not enough to change how they look.
 People don’t gain weight because they stop smoking.
 They gain weight because they start eating more.
 Often, people confuse the feeling of craving nicotine with hunger and then eat to try to make this uncomfortable feeling go away.
 Smokers are also used to having something in their hands and in their mouth, so they may pick up food to replace holding a cigarette.

 To keep from gaining weight, try these things:

 - Drink sips of water instead of eating when you feel uncomfortable.

 - Munch on carrots, celery, and other healthy foods instead of smoking.

 - This will also help take your mind off smoking and make you healthier.

 - Keep busy.
 You’ll be less likely to eat when you’re not really hungry if you’re doing other things.